aragon/aragon-wiki/docs/association/legal/Privacy_policy.md

 Aragon shares personal information with other Aragon companies, among the Aragon group or third party service providers that assist Aragon providing services.
 This may include sharing information with third party contractors, bound by obligations of confidentiality, in connection with the processing of your personal information for the purposes described in this Policy, such as, but not limited to, IT and communications service providers, third parties relevant to the services that Aragon provides including regulators, authorities and governmental institutions.

 Aragon may transfer personal information outside Europe.
 In those cases Aragon will ensure that it is protected and transferred in a manner consistent with legal requirements applicable to the information.

-When the data subject expressed consent Data will be shared between Aragon Association, Aragon One and other partners of the Aragon Network that require the data in order to adequately perform their duties.

 ## 5. Information Security